aidudezzz/deepbots-tutorials/README.md

         return [0.0 for _ in range(self.observationSpace)]
 ```

-Lastly, we add a dummy implementation of *get_info()* method, because in this example it is not actually used.
+Lastly, we add a dummy implementation of `get_info()` method, because in this example it is not actually used, but
+is called by the framework.

 ```python
     def get_info(self):
         return None
 ```

-This concludes the *CartPoleSupervisor* class, that now contains all required methods to run an RL train loop!
+This concludes the *CartPoleSupervisor* class, that now contains all required methods to run an RL training loop!

 ### RL Training Loop

 Finally, it all comes together inside the RL training loop.
 Now we initialize the RL agent and create the
-*CartPoleSupervisor* class object with which it gets trained to solve the problem and maximize the reward received
+*CartPoleSupervisor* class object with which it gets trained to solve the problem, maximizing the reward received
 by our reward function and achieve the solved condition defined.

 First we create a supervisor object and then initialize the PPO agent, providing it with the observation and action